 We pick up two years after the last book left off, in an enclave of survivors that now has two classes of people: the “clavers” who have gotten into the enclave, and the “grubs” who do domestic work for the more “valuable” clavers.
 (Value is loosely determined but seems to have been – originally, at least – intended to designate the skills that could contribute the most to future of the planet.)

-The focus is on Jon Evans, seventeen, and in high school in The Clave in Sexton, Tennessee.
+The focus is on Jon Evans, seventeen, who is in high school in The Clave in Sexton, Tennessee.
 His mom and surviving siblings live in the nearby grub town of White Birch.
 Jon lives with his stepmom Lisa and her little son Gabe.
 There were only three passes to The Clave for the family, and this is how they decided they would be best used.
 Jon and Lisa and Gabe aren’t technically clavers; they are called “slips” because they “slipped in” on the passes, and so they are scorned by Clavers, but not hated as badly as grubbers.

 Jon has absorbed the prejudices of his classmates, but his worldview is put to the test when he falls in InstaLove with a new girl, Sarah, whose father is the new clinic doctor for the grubs.
 In spite of Jon’s troglodyte-like attitudes and history of Very Bad Behavior With Girls, Sarah, too, falls into InstaLove.
 But Sarah happens to hold the radical view that people are people – even grubs, and this could get them all into trouble, threatening their very lives.